 Come for the Money – Stay for the Company

-Grantees will have access to the Fund’s Regional Director of Entrepreneurship, Andie Hines-Lagemann who has founded and grown several businesses and nonprofits, as well as coached hundreds of local entrepreneurs throughout her career.
-She will foster community building among peer grantees, and help connect grantees to a network of experienced mentors, advisors, and community business resources.
+Grantees will have access to the Fund’s Regional Director of Entrepreneurship, John Niederman, who fosters community building among peer grantees and helps connect grantees to a network of experienced mentors, advisors, and community business resources.

 About Philo T. Farnsworth